albert118/InMeal/apps/gri/README.md

 ## Maintaining

+> TL;DR: Poetry has some fairly similar language as `npm`, simply run `poetry install` for most cases.

 Poetry is used for package management in this project.
 The basic usage of Poetry is documented [here](https://python-poetry.org/docs/basic-usage/)

+Or if you prefer the CLI, then Poetry has a very nice help menu available by simply running `poetry`.

 ## 👀 Examples